webdriverio/webdriverio/packages/wdio-sauce-service/README.md

 In order to authorize to the Sauce Labs service your config needs to contain a [`user`](https://webdriver.io/docs/options.html#user) and [`key`](https://webdriver.io/docs/options.html#key) option.

+### maxErrorStackLength
+This service will automatically push the error stack to Sauce Labs when a test fails.
+By default it will only push the first 5 lines, but if needed this can be changed.
+Be aware that more lines will result in more WebDriver calls which might slow down the execution.

+Type: `number`<br>
+Default: `5`

+*(only for vm and or em/simulators)*

 ### sauceConnect
 If true it runs Sauce Connect and opens a secure connection between a Sauce Labs virtual machine running your browser tests.